 At this point when contractions seem to be too frequent, you might be looking to quench your thirst or want to use the toilet.
 It is suggested that you practice breathing exercises and try relaxing with the help of your nursing staff or husband.
 You may also consider taking a warm shower because it may ease the pain of labour.

 You may reach a point in labour where you find that the rate at which the cervix is dilating has slowed or even stopped.
 Ask the doctor if you can walk because keeping straight and mobile helps the baby’s head move right down onto the cervix and help it dilate.
-If your water hasn’t broken yet, your doctor may decide to break the water to check if this speeds up the labour process.
+If your water hasn’t broken yet, your doctor may decide to break the water to check if this speeds up the labor process.
 Remember that once the water breaks the contractions could be more intense.

 Transitional Phase of Labour